lucidrains/naturalspeech2-pytorch/README.md

 - [x] add classifier free guidance, even if not in paper
 - [x] complete duration / pitch prediction during training - thanks to Manmay

+- [ ] make sure pyworld way of computing pitch can also work
 - [ ] also offer direct summation conditioning using spear-tts text-to-semantic module, if available
 - [ ] add self-conditioning on ddpm side
 - [ ] take care of automatic slicing of audio for prompt, being aware of minimal audio segment as allowed by the codec model